-28. The proposed Medium-term Strategy 2013-2017 aims to chart the unifying course of future work programs and provide consistent guidance to ensure the likelihood of achieving long-term impact.
+28. The Medium-term Strategy 2013-2017 aims to chart the unifying course of future work programs and provide consistent guidance to ensure the likelihood of achieving long-term impact.
 For the duration of this strategy, IRENA will continuously monitor progress and align its activities with the stated objectives and commitments, and take the necessary corrective actions required.
 Lessons learned will be incorporated into successive programming cycles and the Medium-term Strategy itself will provide the overarching framework for future programming.
-Successive Annual Reports will review progress against the objectives of the Strategy, which will be revisited in 2016 on the basis of a mid-term evaluation.
+Successive Annual Reports will review progress against the objectives of the Strategy, which will be revisited in 2016 on the basis of a mid-term evaluation, based on indicators of tangible impacts as defined in the work programme.